 One serious difficulty in Switzerland is the access to NGOs and legal advice for persons who are located in remote federal accommodation centres.
 Since the procedure in principle takes place exclusively in the federal asylum centre with processing facilities, the presence of NGOs responsible for ensuring the legal protection of asylum seekers is considerably reduced in remote federal accommodation centres.
 Concrete opportunities for access to other civil society organisations vary strongly depending on the location of both centres with and without processing facilities.

-In cases where mandated legal representation decides not to appeal a negative decision because it would be doomed to fail (so-called “merits-test”), there is very little possibility to seek assistance from another organisation or private lawyer.
-First of all, the time limit is very short.
+In cases where mandated legal representation decides not to appeal a negative decision because it would be doomed to fail (so-called “merits-test”), there are very few possibilities to seek assistance from another organisation or private lawyer.
+First of all, the time limit is very short, especially in the Dublin and accelerated procedure.
 Secondly, a ticket for transportation to a legal advisory office must be organised and finally, some legal advisory offices are only open one day per week.
 As a result, persons located in the countryside face clear disadvantages especially regarding the access to legal advice and therefore also access to some information and support.

 For further information on this topic, see Thomas Segessenmann, Rechtsschutz in den Aussenstellen der Empfangs- und Verfahrenszentren des Bundes, ASYL 1/15, 14ff.